baseprime/rest-resource/README.md

 ```

 # Supports Caching out of the box
-Rest Resource has a caching mechanism that caches objects returned by your API.
+REST Resource has a caching mechanism that caches objects returned by your API.

 ```javascript
 let user = await UserResource.detail(123)